 The roller tip wipe pattern on small blocks can be quite wide.
 Don't have a heart attack if it is not exactly in the center of the stem.
 No we do not recommend lash caps.

-Measure from the bottom of the pushrod cup to the bottom of the lifter.
-Hydraulic lifters are taller than solids.
-Rollers are taller than flat tappets.
 Please call with any questions.
-(309) 745-9558 information@Hughesengines.com
+(309) 745-9558

+information@Hughesengines.com

 Valve adjustment on Mopar V8's